donia-lab/MetaBGC/MetaBGC-Development/README.md

 2. Search will produce the same output as the Cluster command described above and all the intermediate files from each step.

-### Running Analytics to produce Donia Lab reports
+### Running Analytics to Produce Donia Lab Reports

 1. The Donia Lab produces useful reports from the clustered bins by merging relevant cohort metadata with the reads in the clusters.
-The metadata of the cohorts the Donia Lab has used are available in the ```metabgc/metadata``` folder.
+The metadata gathered by the Donia Lab is available in the ```metabgc/metadata``` folder.
 The paths in these files are only relevant to Princeton Research Computing clusters.
 The users will need to download relevant files of these publicly available metagenome datasets and prepare similar metadata files.
-The publications have the reference to the datasets.
+The publications from Donia Lab refer to the datasets.

 2. The ```metabgc analytics``` command should be executed with the required parameters and input files: